-Right from the very first programme, The Lee has featured regularly in the popular televison series Midsomer Murders and has now had starring roles as three different identities.
+Right from the very first programme, The Lee has featured regularly in the popular televison series Midsomer Murders and has now had starring roles as several different identities.

 In the first series The Lee appeared as Badgers Drift, the main centre of the action in the pilot episode ‘The Killings at Badgers Drift’.
 Action returned to Badgers Drift twice more in the second series, filmed in 1997 and 1998.